sonible/mrlab-audio-server/README.md

 ### Webgui

 The repository includes a very simple proof-of-concept webgui project in `resources/webgui_minimal`.
 Its contents need to be copied to the webserver document root (see above).

+The default listening port of the webserver is `7080`, so pointing the browser to <http://localhost:7080> should show the webgui.